 UQ Gatton campus is home to crop and grazing units, horticultural fields, greenhouses, post-harvest facilities and research laboratories.

 It’s a booming time for agricultural science research, with an increasing demand for innovative solutions to issues that affect people around the world.
 As a qualified agricultural scientist researcher, you’ll contribute meaningfully to an industry that makes a genuine difference by developing research that proposes and implements game-changing, innovative, and future-focussed solutions.

 Read more about the current advances in agricultural science happening at UQ, for a glimpse of what you can do as a researcher in this field:

 Agricultural science is a growing field with plenty of opportunities for anyone interested in the production of food, feed, fibre, and fuel, and sustainable land management practices.
 It’s perfect for anyone with an inquisitive, scientific mind, who is comfortable with problem solving, data analysis, and exploring real-life biological and ecological interactions.

 If you’re interested in pursuing a career in agricultural science, be sure to make UQ your university of choice for study.
-We offer two agricultural science programs from our beautiful Gatton campus, where you’ll have access to world-class facilities and lecturers who are experts in their field.
+We offer both undergraduate and postgraduate agricultural science programs from our beautiful Gatton campus, where you’ll have access to world-class facilities and lecturers who are experts in their field.